distribution/distribution/docs/building.md

 # Build the development environment

-The first prequisite of properly building distribution targets is to have a Go development environment setup.
+The first prerequisite of properly building distribution targets is to have a Go development environment setup.
 Please follow [How to Write Go Code](https://golang.org/doc/code.html) for proper setup.
 If done correctly, you should have a GOROOT and GOPATH set in the environment.